cagkanergiden07/CyberPandaStudios/README.md

 <b>  PRIVACY POLICY </b>

-This privacy policy governs your use of the software application for mobile devices that was created by  Çağkan Ergiden.
+This privacy policy governs your use of the software application for mobile devices that was created by  Cyber Panda Studios.

 What information does the Application obtain and how is it used?